maxim-uvarov/PQGoogleAnalytics/README.md

 ## Ignore privacy levels ##

 To make this file work you need to enable the setting "ignore the privacy levels" on privcy tab in Power BI or Power Query for Excel settings.
-Here is screenshot:
+Here is the screenshot:

 ![](http://content.screencast.com/media/9eac1f74-8980-4a7c-9042-4d189fd08a99_9d700cb2-87df-433c-8403-c813c6a51c87_static_0_0_2016-12-08_11-19-28.png)